 ‘I don’t think so.
 I mean, the printer kept jamming last Tuesday, but I don’t think that’s got anything to do with it.’

-‘Give it to the dog,’ the captain replied.
+‘Give mine to the dog,’ the captain replied.

 ‘Then he’ll enjoy it just as much as I would.’

-When Captain Clean arrived back at the base, he was greeted by Sergeant Suds, a well-built man who was the muscles of the group and married to Mary.
-Mick Goldman, as he was known outside of work, had originally signed up to the army, but a mistake on his form meant he signed up to be a cleaner rather than a soldier.
+When Captain Clean arrived back at the base, he was greeted by Sergeant Suds; a man several years older than Cap, but much more muscular.
+Mick Goldman, as he was known outside of work, was married to Mary, but had joined the squad a few months before her.
+He had originally signed up to the army, but a mistake on his form meant he’d signed up to be a cleaner rather than a soldier.
 He spent a few years there, cleaning the barracks and longing for more action.
-This was also where he’d earned the name Sergeant Suds, from the soldiers who he became friends with.
+This was also where he’d earned the name Sergeant Suds from the soldiers who he’d become friends with.
 When he left the army, he joined the squad and used the skills he’d learned in the army to help fight grime.

 Suds had been out in the morning on the “city shift”, walking the streets and keeping an eye out for any trouble.
 There hadn’t been any trouble today though.
 There never was on a Tuesday, which the captain suspected was why Suds had picked that day to do his shift.